 Solicitor, Lee Dawkins, says that sex abuse victims should not be made to suffer twice for the crimes committed against them

-The CICA (Criminal Injuries Compensation Authority) has hit the headlines for reducing the compensation of over 400 victims of sex abuse because of their history of criminal offending.
+The CICA (Criminal Injuries Compensation Authority) has hit the headlines for reducing the compensation of over 400 sex abuse victims because of their history of criminal offending.

 Although the CICA is entitled to take unspent convictions into account, our fear is that they are confusing cause and effect.

-Our experience as solicitors specialising in sex abuse law and criminal injury claims is that victims of abuse often offend as a consequence of the terrible abuse they have suffered.
-Their offending (commonly involving drink, drugs or violence) is therefore a symptom of the abuse and it is quite wrong to use it as an excuse to reduce the compensation they are entitled to.
+Our experience as solicitors specialising in sex abuse law and criminal injury compensation claims is that victims of abuse often offend as a consequence of the terrible abuse they have suffered.
+Their offending (commonly involving drink, drugs, or violence) is therefore a symptom of the abuse, and it is quite wrong to use it as an excuse to reduce the compensation they are entitled to.

-In addition to those that have had their compensation reduced it is believed there are many more whose applications have been rejected altogether on the basis of their criminal offences.
+In addition to those who have had their compensation reduced, it is believed there are many more whose applications have been rejected altogether on the basis of criminal offences.

 When challenged about the iniquity of a scheme that penalises victims for conduct arising from the very abuse they are claiming compensation for, the Ministry of Justice said there were no plans to review the CICA scheme.